evolucionario/bigbirdtree/README.md

 -BBtreeC2022.tre Primary matching of the Clements/eBird 2022 taxonomy using Hosner et al. (2022).

-If tyou use any of these trees in a pulication please cite:
+If you use any of these trees in a pulication, please cite:
 - Claramunt, S., C. Sheard, J. W. Brown, G. Cortés-Ramírez, J. Cracraft, M. Su, B. C. Weeks & J. A. Tobias.
 2025.
 A new time-tree of birds reveals the interplay between dispersal, geographic range size, and diversification.
 Current Biology. https://10.1016/j.cub.2025.07.004